d11r/dfs/README.md

-# dfs - Distributed File System
+# dfs - Naming Server - Distributed File System

 This is a course project of the Distributed System course at Innopolis University.